Considerations for optimizing photometric classification of supernovae from the Rubin Observatory: Augmentation

 Following \citet{Boone2019}, we then combined the flux uncertainty of the augmented events predicted by the GP in quadrature with a value drawn from the flux uncertainty distribution of the test set, in order to achieve a more representative flux uncertainty distribution for the augmented training set.
 We also drew noise to add to the flux of the augmented events from a Gaussian with standard deviation of the aforementioned value from the flux uncertainty distribution.

 Finally, we imposed quality cuts on the synthetic events in order to decide whether to add them to the augmented training set.
 To make the synthetic events as similar as possible to the test set events, we use a 2-detection trigger based on \plasticc{} \citep{Kessler2019}. \citet{Boone2019} fitted an error function to the observations from the full dataset to predict the probability of detection as a function of signal-to-noise ratio (S/N), and applied this probabilistic threshold to all observations. \citet{Boone2019} then accepted an event if at least two of its observations were predicted as detected.
-However, we find that this was insufficient to constraining a GP, thus we required an additional observation, regardless of its S/N. Note that all synthetic light curves in the augmented DDF training set meet this quality cut as they are generated with a higher number of observations.
+However, we find that this was insufficient to constraining a GP, thus we required an additional observation, without requiring it to be predicted as detected by the chosen probabilistic detection threshold.
+Note that all synthetic light curves in the augmented DDF training set meet this quality cut as they are generated with a higher number of observations.